-As the court of second instance, the IPHC reviews not only issues of law but also the facts from the proceedings in district courts in the first instance.
+As the court of second instance, the IPHC reviews not only issues of law but also the facts from the proceedings in District Courts in the first instance.
 The IPHC may also conduct factual findings of its own.
-A party may submit additional legal arguments, facts or evidence to the appeal court, unless such an additional claim is considered to be causing delay to the procedure due to that party’s fault.
-However, the Supreme Court, as the court of third instance, only reviews the legal issues of a case.
+A party may submit additional legal arguments, facts or evidence to the appeal court, unless such an additional claim is considered to be causing delay to the procedure and to be that party’s fault.
+However, the Supreme Court, as the court of final instance, only reviews the legal issues of a case.

-With respect to patent infringement litigation, costs normally incurred are for investigating a product or method; conducting searches for prior art references; sending warning letters; and preparing for litigation.
+With respect to patent infringement litigation, costs normally incurred are for:

 In general, court costs (such as stamp fees, expenses for delivering documents and daily allowances for witnesses) are borne by the losing party, provided, however, that the proportion of the responsibility for the court costs is left to the court’s discretion and that the courts may allocate the responsibility of court costs to the prevailing party in proportion to the part of their claim that is not accepted by the courts.

-It should be noted that court costs do not include lawyers’ fees and thus, generally speaking, each party must bear his or her own lawyer’s fee.
-A plaintiff may seek compensation for his or her lawyer’s fees as part of damages, but the recovery rate is left to the court’s discretion and is usually quite limited, even if the plaintiff wins the case (in practice around 10% of the total amount of actual damages admitted by the courts).
+It should be noted that court costs do not include lawyers’ fees and thus, generally speaking, each party must bear their own lawyers' fees.
+A plaintiff may seek compensation for their lawyer’s fees as part of damages, but the recovery rate is left to the court’s discretion and is usually quite limited, even if the plaintiff wins the case (in practice around 10% of the total amount of actual damages admitted by the courts).

-Alternative dispute resolution is not a common way to settle intellectual property cases in Japan.
-However, alternative dispute resolution such as mediation or arbitration is available, and JIPAC and IACT are the alternative dispute resolution organisations that provide for dispute resolution in the field of intellectual property disputes.
 Moreover, the Tokyo District Court and the Osaka District Court introduced mediation procedures for intellectual property rights matters on 1 October 2019.
-This procedure is designed to resolve disputes regarding intellectual property rights matters in a speedy and efficient manner through utilising a mediation committee made up of a judge from the special divisions for intellectual property matters and experts such as lawyers or patent attorneys, who orally express their opinions.
+This procedure is designed to resolve disputes regarding intellectual property rights matters in a speedy and efficient manner by using a mediation committee made up of a judge from the special division for intellectual property matters and experts such as lawyers or patent attorneys, who orally express their opinions.
 In principle, the procedure is supposed to be concluded within around three hearing dates.

 Assignment of a patent right comes into effect by being registered on the patent registry.
 In the case of a general succession, such as through inheritance or merger, the assignment comes into effect without being registered, but the registration is made by providing notification of that assignment.